Postgraduate

 Opportunties also exist for visiting electives for trainees within Ontario, Canada and internationally.
 The elective process on the Schulich website should be reviewed and followed when arranging an elective with Postgraduate Psychiatry at Western University.

-The Department of Psychiatry at Western welcomes observerships for international students who wish to gain insight into the field of dual diagnosis; however, observerships have no university status as there is not an educational component to an observership.
-Observers have zero patient contact and no clinical activity.
+The Department of Psychiatry at Western welcomes observerships to all students (including international students) who wish to gain insight into the field of dual diagnosis; however, observerships have no university status as there is not an educational component to an observership.
 Medical practitioners who wish to arrange an observership can do so by contacting the faculty member directly.
 It is up to the individual faculty as to whether they have the time to provide an observership; if so, an "Observer Request Form", available on the Medical Affairs website, must be completed by the faculty, and the applicant will need to follow the process as outlined on the Medical Affairs website which explains the documents that must be submitted along with the form.
 Observerships are approved through Medical Affairs allowing the observer to be present in clinical areas of the hospital.